gguillaux/mlguide/README.md

 # **ML Guide**
-I aim with this document to centralize all sorts of references available to learn about machine learning in any language.
+This document centralizes all sorts of references available to learn about machine learning in any language.

-The goal is to have a centralized hub for reference for YouTube channels, books, articles, etc.
+The goal is to have hub for reference of YouTube channels, books, articles, etc.

-Some of the content, specially related to social media, is focused in the brazilian data science environment but fell free to [reach me](https://gguillaux.github.io/ggx/) out to add references for your location or share any other link or information.
+Feel free to [reach me out](https://gguillaux.github.io/ggx/) to suggest articles, topics, courses, books, etc...

 ---
 ## **Books**